lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 There are two ways to pass data among multiple scenes, both of which involve injection.

+##### Injecting a Global State Model

 The first way is the simplest.
-A model, which represents the state all of the shared data, can be attached to the Entity Gateway.
+A state Model, which represents the state all of the shared data, can be attached to the Entity Gateway.
 Since the gateway is already injected into all UseCases, this is the easiest way to share data and make it available to all UseCases.
-The downside to this is that all UseCases in the whole system will have access to this state model and it becomes hard to know which use cases are updating the model and what the models life cycle actually is.
+The downside to this is that all UseCases in the whole app will have access to this state model and it becomes hard to know which use cases are updating the model and what the models life cycle actually is.
 There are also cases where a recursive model is required and a global state cannot support this.

+##### Injecting a Local State Model

-Another method, which limits the scope of the state model to a small number of scenes and allows for recursion is one where the Router's Presenter instantiates the model for use by its own UseCase.
+Another method, which limits the scope of the state model to a small number of scenes and allows for recursion is one where the Router's Presenter instantiates the state model for use by its own and child UseCases.
 The model is accessed by the child Presenters when the router is injected and then is itself injected into the child's UseCase.
 In this manner the models scope is limited to just those scenes which actually need access to it.

 Here is an example of a UseCase state model for a multi-scene use case for sending money: